ysmood/jdb/readme.md

          * **compact_db_file**

            Boolean.
 Whether to compact db file before start up or not.
+Default true.

          * **promise**

            Boolean.
 Whether to enable promise or not.
+Default false.

          * **error**